Extra pearls in graph theory: Definition

 \section{Definition}

 Recall that a set is \emph{countable} if it can be enumerated by natural numbers $1,2,\dots$; it might be infinite or finite.

-A \emph{countable graph} is a graph with a countable set of vertexes; the set of vertexes can be infinite or finite, but it can not be empty since we always assume that a graph has a nonempty set of vertexes.
+A \emph{countable graph} is a graph with a countable set of vertices; the set of vertices can be infinite or finite, but it cannot be empty since we always assume that a graph has a nonempty set of vertices.

 \begin{thm}{Definition} A \emph{Rado graph} is a countable graph satisfying the following property: